 Cancer Trials Ireland CLG (Registered number 268044) is a company limited by guarantee incorporated in the Republic of Ireland under the Companies Act 2014.
+It is a public benefit entity as defined by FRS102 and a charity registered with the Charities Regulatory Authority (20036676).
 The address of the registered office and principal place of business is RCSI House, 121 St. Stephens Green, Dublin 2.
 The nature of the company's operations and its principal activities are set out in the Directors' Report on pages 3 to 12.
 The financial statements have been presented in Euro (€) which is also the functional currency of the company.